hettiepath/pathology_extractor/README.md

 # Breast Cancer Pathology Extractor

-this is a general repository to extract information and combine information from given Breast cancer pathology progress notes and pathology report.
+This is a repository to extract and structure information from given Breast cancer pathology progress notes and pathology report.